USS Tekesta (AT-93)

 USS Tekesta (AT-93) was Navajo-class fleet tug built during World War II for the United States Navy.
 Shortly after being built, it was crewed by trained Navy personnel and sent into the Pacific Ocean to provide tug service to damaged ships in battle areas.
 For successfully performing this dangerous work, she was awarded four battle stars by the war's end.

 She was laid down at Portland, Oregon, on 7 September 1942 by the Commercial Iron Works; launched on 20 March 1943; sponsored by Mrs. P. S. Treiber; and commissioned on 16 August 1943.

 Transfer to the Pacific Theater of operations

-The ocean tug operated on the west coast until mid-December and departed from San Francisco, California, on the 15th, bound for Hawaii.
+Tekesta operated on the west coast until mid-December and departed from San Francisco, California, on the 15th, bound for Hawaii.
 She reached Pearl Harbor on Christmas Eve 1943 and towed targets in Hawaiian waters until 20 January 1944.
 On that date, she joined Task Force (TF) 52, the Southern Attack Force of the Joint Expeditionary Force then preparing for Operation Flintlock, the assault on the Marshall Islands.